reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 ## Components and Hooks must be idempotent {/*components-and-hooks-must-be-idempotent*/}

 Components must always return the same output with respect to their inputs – props, state, and context.
 This is known as _idempotency_.
 [Idempotency](https://en.wikipedia.org/wiki/Idempotence) is a term popularized in functional programming.
-It refers to the idea that you [always get the same result everytime](learn/keeping-components-pure) you run that piece of code with the same inputs.
+It refers to the idea that you [always get the same result every time](learn/keeping-components-pure) you run that piece of code with the same inputs.

 This means that _all_ code that runs [during render](#how-does-react-run-your-code) must also be idempotent in order for this rule to hold.
 For example, this line of code is not idempotent (and therefore, neither is the component):